gapuchi/gapuchi.github.io/_drafts/oauth2.md

 Glancing over [Discord's documentation for OAuth2](https://discord.com/developers/docs/topics/oauth2), I saw terms such as *authorization url*, *token url*, *OAuth2 scopes*, *code grant*, etc - which made me realize I had no idea what I was doing.

 I took a step back and decided to learn what OAuth2 was.
+I found a helpful article [on DigitalOcean](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2) that broke it down in a helpful way.

 ## OAuth2